Petar Šegrt: Afghanistan national team

-In November 2015, Afghanistan Football Federation announced that they appointed Šegrt as the new head coach. Šegrt promised he will use his experience and knowledge to develop football in Afghanistan.
+In November 2015, the Afghanistan Football Federation announced Šegrt's appointment as their new head coach. Šegrt promised he will use his experience and knowledge to develop football in Afghanistan.

 Šegrt won six from eight official matches with Afghanistan.
-He won four South Asia Cup matches and one lost in overtime against home team India in final 1–2.
-In World Cup qualification for Russia 2018 Šegrt lost only in Japan and he won two other matches.
-He achieved the biggest success of Afghanistan in Asia Cup with the direct and first time in history of Afghanistan the Final Asia Cup Qualification.
-After that the Afghanistan Football Federation surprisingly decides to appoint new coach.
+He won four SAAF Championship matches and lost one in overtime against home team India in the final 1–2.
+In the qualifiers for the 2018 FIFA World Cup in Russia, Šegrt lost only to Japan and won two other matches.
+He helped achieved Afghanistan's biggest success in the AFC Asia Cup with Afghanistan's direct qualification, which was also its first ever.
+After this, the Afghanistan Football Federation decided to appoint a new head coach.

 Maldives national team

-In March 2018 Football Association of Maldives signed a two-year contract with Šegrt as the head coach.
-He won his first official match In AFC Qualifications with convincing 7–0 against Bhutan.
-That was the first win for Maldives after 288 days.
-In September 2018, the Maldives made a big surprise by winning the SAFF Suzuki Cup 2018 in Bangladesh against any odds.
-In the final they won 2–1 against favorite India.
-For Šegrt that was the second final of the SAFF Suzuki Cup as he led Afghanistan until the final 2 years earlier, which he lost to India 1–2.
-On 7 January 2020 head coach Šegrt and the Maldivian association agreed on a mutually agreed termination of the contract.
+In March 2018, the Football Association of Maldives signed a two-year contract with Šegrt as their new head coach.
+He won his first official match in the AFC Asian Cup qualifiers with a 7–0 victory against Bhutan, which was the first win for Maldives after 288 days.
+In September 2018, the Maldives made a big surprise by winning the SAFF Suzuki Cup 2018 in Bangladesh against all odds.
+In the final, they won 2–1 against the favorites, India.
+For Šegrt himself however, that was his second final of the SAFF Suzuki Cup as he led Afghanistan until the final 2 years earlier, which he lost to India 1–2.
+On 7 January 2020, head coach Šegrt and the Football Association of Maldives agreed on a mutually agreed termination of the contract.

 Tajikistan national team

-On 27 January 2022, the Tajikistan Football Federation announced Šegrt as their new Head Coach.
-Under Šegrt, Tajikistan managed to achieve a historic feat, qualified for the 2023 AFC Asian Cup, which is also the country's first-ever appearance in a major continental football competition in history, having failed to qualify for the Asian Cup five times before. Šegrt also guided Tajikistan to win the 2022 King's Cup in Thailand and the 2023 Merdeka Tournament in Malaysia where he had an average squad age of 21.1.
+On 27 January 2022, the Tajikistan Football Federation announced Šegrt as their new head coach.
+Under Šegrt, Tajikistan managed to achieve a historic feat, qualifying for the 2023 AFC Asian Cup, which also was the country's first-ever appearance in a major continental football competition in its history, having failed to qualify for the Asian Cup five times before. Šegrt also guided Tajikistan to win the 2022 King's Cup in Thailand and the 2023 Merdeka Tournament in Malaysia where he had an average squad age of 21.1.

-In the 2023 Asian Cup itself, Tajikistan achieved a draw (0–0, against China PR), and after a 0–1 defeat to Qatar and a further 2 – 1 victory against heavily favored Lebanon, Tajikistan qualified for the Round of 16.
+In the 2023 Asian Cup, Tajikistan achieved a draw (0–0, against China PR), and after a 0–1 defeat to Qatar and a 2–1 victory against heavily favored Lebanon, Tajikistan qualified for the Round of 16.

-Tajikistan upset the UAE 5-3 in a penalty shootout on 28 January 2024 to advance to the 2023 Asian Cup quarter-finals after the game ended 1-1 after extra time.
+Tajikistan upset the UAE 5–3 in a penalty shootout on 28 January 2024 to advance to the 2023 Asian Cup quarter-finals after the game ended 1–1 after extra time.